Beluki/MetaFiles/README.md

 ## Portability

 MetaFiles is tested on Windows 7 and 8 and on Debian (both x86 and x86-64) using Python 3.3+.
-Python 2.x is not supported.
+Older versions are not supported.

 ## Status

+This program is finished!

-This program is feature-complete and has no known bugs.
-Unless new issues are reported or requests are made I plan no further development on it other than maintenance.
+MetaFiles is feature-complete and has no known bugs.
+Unless issues are reported I plan no further development on it other than maintenance.

 ## License